3.4. Executor Performance

 The formulas for the sum $S_{n}$ and average $A_{n}$ are given by:

-As is evident, the only difference between the sum and average is whether or not we divide by the number of elements, $n$.
+As shown in these formulas, the primary difference between a sum and an average is the final division by the total number of elements, $n$.

 d =[1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0, 10.0]